Sun Valley Idaho, USA Travel Guide

 If you have specific accessibility needs, communicate with your lodging and any attractions you plan to visit well in advance.

-A simple "hello" or "hi" is common and friendly.
+A simple "hello" or "hi" is frequent and friendly.
 Handshakes are typical for formal introductions.
-Eye contact is generally expected in conversations.
+Looking someone in the eye is generally expected in conversations.

 U.S. Service culture generally emphasizes friendliness and attentiveness.